caesarfeta/dot_com/RAW.md

 # Haml and cheese.
-So recently I've begun working with a team of web-developers on a Rails based application.
+So recently I've begun working with a team of web-developers on an application built on Rails.
+It's been my first exposure to Rails and Haml.
-It has been my first exposure to Rails and Ruby for that matter, so I'm coming to this project as a bit of an outsider.

-## What is it?
 For those who don't know Haml is a meta-HTML markup language.
 It's creators see it as HTML shorthand.
 Here's the intro paragraph of the Haml homepage.